Looking for support for your finance function? Book a time with an expert.

 Kodak: A Real Life Example:

-When Kodak, a photography company, faced declining revenue due to digital devices shifting industry trends and consumer demand.
-A fractional CFO was brought in for a debt restructuring plan.
-With their help, Kodak renegotiated loan terms with creditors which secured lower interest rates and extended payment timelines.
+When the company, Kodak, a photography company, was experiencing low revenues due to the popularity of digital devices, that changed the trends in the industry.
+The company hired a fractional CFO to assist in restructuring its debt.
+Using the services of the fractional CFO, the company was able to negotiate a loan with the lenders, reducing the rate of interest and the timeline to repay the loans.
 They also sold non-core assets and refocused on their profitable business segments.
-Through their strategic debt refinancing plan, Kodak is no longer a distressed company and successfully avoided bankruptcy
+Through its strategic debt refinancing plan, Kodak is no longer a distressed company and has successfully avoided bankruptcy

 Take Control of Your Financial Future